1003: Uniform Residential Loan

 Note: Short for promissory note.
 This

 legally obligates the borrower to pay back the

-Obligations: Any debt or recurring payment
+Obligations: Any debt or recurring

 payment the borrower is obligated to pay,

 Origination Fee: The fee charged by a

 lender to generate a mortgage loan, usually

 agreeing to take a higher interest rate.

-Owner Financing: A purchase in which the
+Owner Financing: A purchase in which

-Owner Occupied: Designation given to property
+Owner Occupied: Designation given to

 property used as the owner�s primary

 Owners Policy: A policy of the title

-that protects the buyer against
+insurance that protects the buyer against

 P & I (Principal